Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

 In this paper, we are motivated by three broad questions.
 These questions have been actively studied by several other authors and we summarize some known results below.

-\begin{question} For each fixed $n$ and $e$, what is $f_n(p^e)$ as a function of $p$? \end{question} For each fixed $n \le 4$, comparing the $p^{-es}$ coefficients of the expression in Theorem \ref{zeta_closed_form} shows that $f_n(p^e)$ is a polynomial in $p$.
-Liu \cite{liu} gives explicit formulas for $f_n(p^e)$ for $e \leq 5$, which are all polynomial in $p$.
-His formula for $e= 5$ has a small error than Atanasov, Kaplan, Krakoff, and Menzel \cite{akkm} correct.
-Further, the authors extend this work by giving explicit polynomial formulas for $f_n(p^e)$ when $e \in \{6,7,8\}$.
+\begin{question} For each fixed $n$ and $e$, what is $f_n(p^e)$ as a function of $p$? \end{question} For each fixed $n \le 4$ and $e \ge 0$, comparing the $p^{-es}$ coefficients of the expression in Theorem \ref{zeta_closed_form} shows that $f_n(p^e)$ is a polynomial in $p$.
+Liu \cite{liu} gives explicit formulas for $f_n(p^e)$ for fixed $e \leq 5$ and $n >0$, which are all polynomial in $p$.
+His formula for $e= 5$ has a small error that Atanasov, Kaplan, Krakoff, and Menzel \cite{akkm} correct.
+Further, the authors extend Liu's work by giving explicit polynomial formulas for $f_n(p^e)$ when $e \in \{6,7,8\}$ and $n >0$.
 These are the only exact formulas that are known; it is not even known if $f_n(p^e)$ will always be polynomial in $p$.
 In this paper, we discuss known and new results about lower bounds for $f_n(p^e)$.

-\begin{question} What is the asymptotic growth of the number of subrings in $\Z^n$ of index at most $X$? \end{question}
+\begin{question} What is the asymptotic growth of the number of subrings in $\Z^n$ of index at most $B$? \end{question}

 For each fixed $n$, let This function counts the number of subrings of index at most $B$ in $\Z^n$.
 In \cite{kmt}, Kaplan, Marcinek, and Takloo-Bighash give the asymptotic growth of $N_n(B)$ when $n \leq 5$.
 The cases $n \leq 4$ follow from Theorem \ref{zeta_closed_form} after applying a Tauberian theorem (see e.g. the appendix of \cite{tauberian}).
 It is important to note that these authors were able to prove an asymptotic formula when $n=5$ even though no closed formula for $\zeta_{\Z^5}^R(s)$ is known.
-The asymptotic growth is not known for $n \geq 6$, though Kaplan, Marcinek, and Takloo-Bighash give upper and lower bounds in this case.
+There is not even a conjecture about the asymptotic growth of $N_n(B)$ for $n \ge 6$.
+To make progress toward an answer to Question \ref{asymp_ques} when $n \ge 6$, Kaplan, Marcinek, and Takloo-Bighash give upper and lower bounds for the asymptotic behavior of $N_n(B)$.

 \begin{thm}\cite[Theorem 6]{kmt} \begin{enumerate} \item Let $n \leq 5$.
 There exists a constant $C_n$ so that

 as $B \rightarrow \infty$. \item Let $n > 5$.
 For any $\epsilon > 0$,

 as $B \rightarrow \infty$. \end{enumerate} \end{thm}